-EDU 100 Reading (General Education) - 3 credit hours.
+- EDU 100 Reading (General Education) 3 credit hours.
 Required of all entering freshmen and transfer students (with fewer than 30 semester hours) scoring below 12.0 on the Nelson-Denny Reading Test (required placement test).
 A corrective course of individualized reading instruction designed to improve basic reading, study, and cognitive skills which are essential to success at the college level.
 Students who score below the requisite score on the COMPASS are required to enroll.
 This course may extend for two semesters commensurate with the need of the student.
 Credit hours for this course may not be counted toward any degree requirement.
-However, the grade for this course is calculated in the cumulative GPA.
-Prerequisites: None.

-- EDU 100L Reading with Lab 3 credit hours.
+Prerequisites: None. - EDU 100L Reading with Lab 3 credit hours.
 Corrective individualized reading instruction designed to improve basic reading, study and cognitive skills, which are essential to success at the college level.
 Freshmen who enter the University with a score between 0 and 11 on the Reading Subtest of the ACT or a score between 0 and 10.8 on the Nelson-Denny Reading Test are required to register for this course.
 Students who do not pass this course are required to enroll in EDU 100.
 Credit hours for this course may not be counted toward any degree requirement.
-However, the grade for this course is calculated in the cumulative GPA.
 Prerequisites: None. - EDU 101 Laboratory Approach to Concept Development 2 credit hours.
 A program designed to aid those students who select to major in education and must pass the Alabama Prospective Teacher's Test (APTT) as stipulated by the Alabama State Board of Education.
 Generally, the course gives students an opportunity to improve their performance on standardized and teacher-made tests by allowing them to explore test-taking techniques and to participate in numerous activities related to English usage, mathematics usage, reading and writing.
 Prerequisites: None. - EDU 150 College Reading 3 hours.
 A course providing both individualized and group reading instruction to improve advanced reading, thinking, listening and study skills which are essential to success at the college level.
 Students who score below the requisite score on the Reading component of the COMPASS are required to enroll in this level of the course.
 This is a one semester course.
 Credit hours for this course may not be counted toward any degree requirement.
-However, the grade for this course is calculated in the cumulative GPA.
-Prerequisites: None. - EDU 306 Word Attack Technique Skills 3 credit hours.
-This course is designed to prepare students to take and pass the Elementary, Early Childhood and Special Education content knowledge of Praxis II.
 Prerequisites: None.